meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-environment-delete.md

 subcommand: environment
 ---

-# mesheryctl exp environment delete
+# meshplayctl exp environment delete

 delete a new environments